 - balance problems.

-There is no cure for Parkinson’s.
-However, symptoms can be treated with a combination of:
+There is no cure for Parkinson’s disease.
+However, symptoms can be treated with a combination of the following:

 - medicines to increase or substitute for dopamine